BurnsD/HuntressHandcraftedSoap/README.md

-This application may be tested LIVE at the link below: https://huntress-handcrafted.herokuapp.com/
+This application may be tested LIVE at the following address: https://huntress-handcrafted.herokuapp.com/